solid-contrib/solid-tutorial-angular/chapter2.md

   var TMP   = $rdf.Namespace("urn:tmp:");
 ```

-Next, we want to pull in the data, so we use the `nowOrWhenFetched` function of the fetcher to get data from  Pod.
+Next, we want to pull in the data, so we use the `nowOrWhenFetched` function of
+the fetcher to get data from a Pod.

-Before we can do this we must determine the location from the query string or from a default as follows, using the angularJS search function:
+Before we can do this we must determine the location from the query string or
+from a default as follows, using the angularJS search function:

 ```javascript
     var storageURI = 'https://clip.databox.me/Public/.clip/Public/test';